Happy holidays! Here at Nanny Parent Connection, we want to share how to include your nanny in your holiday celebrations and traditions.

 Tip #1: Invite your nanny to participate in your holiday traditions and celebrations

 This could also look like sharing a baking tradition with your nanny.
-In my family we have this huge gingerbread cookie cutter, so we always make these gigantic gingerbread men that the kids really have a lot of fun decorating.
-This could be a fantastic activity to include your nanny in and maybe your nanny and your child want to do this activity together.
+For example, if your family has a huge gingerbread cookie cutter, you might make gigantic gingerbread men that the kids really have a lot of fun decorating.
+This could be a fantastic activity to include your nanny in, and maybe your nanny and your child want to do this activity together.

 This could also look like making gingerbread houses, or decorating with ornaments, or making ornaments for your Christmas tree.
 You could also choose to participate with your nanny in a small inexpensive gift exchange or it could even be a really fun “white elephant” gift exchange with the kids

 You could include your nanny in some of your holiday light display traditions such as walking or driving around your neighborhood.
-I can guarantee based on personal experience that if you include your nanny, your child will be so thrilled to have their parents and their nanny along for the ride.
+If you include your nanny, your child will be so thrilled to have their parents and their nanny along for the ride.

 You can invite your nanny to participate in making holiday craft decorations to put up around the house.
 This could look like the ever-popular paper snowflakes, or holiday paper chains, things like that.
 You could also invite your nanny to participate in a holiday family dinner.

 You can sit down with your nanny and get their ideas and input on what holiday gifts they think that your child might like the most.
-I guarantee there are some things that are not on your radar that the nanny probably has some really great insight into.
+There are likely some things that are not on your radar that the nanny probably has some really great insight into.
 These could be developmental activities, or toys, or games, or even experiences.
 So check in with your nanny to see what tips they might have about gift ideas for your child or children.

 Tip #2: Make sure to include your nanny in fun holiday activities